 Sunny joined an opposition political party along with many of the young people from his region.
 He attended rallies and handed out pamphlets.
-When Gary asked Sunny to explain his party’s political philosophy, Sunny answered that the party was opposed to corruption and that it supported the rights of his ethnic minority community.
+Gary asked Sunny to explain his party’s political philosophy.
+Sunny answered that the party was opposed to corruption and that it supported the rights of his ethnic minority.
 Gary suspects that Sunny is not really an opposition party member.
-If he had been attending rallies regularly, he would have a more detailed understanding of the party’s platform.
+If he attended rallies regularly, he would have a more detailed understanding of the party’s platform.

 What might have helped Huan and Sunny?

 Read about Gary’s other Big Ideas: